liftoff/GateOne/gateone/docs/source/Developer/js_gateone.rst

             'term': term,
             'scrollback': scrollback,
             'screen' : screen,
-            'ratelimiter': multiplexer.ratelimiter_engaged
+            'ratelimiter': false
         }

+    .. js:attribute:: options.term

-    *term* will be the number of the terminal that is being updated.
+        The number of the terminal that is being updated.

+    .. js:attribute:: options.scrollback

-    *scrollback* will be an Array of lines of scrollback that the server has preserved for us (in the event that the screen scrolled text faster than we could send it to the client).
+        An Array of lines of scrollback that the server has preserved for us (in the event that the screen scrolled text faster than we could send it to the client).

+    .. js:attribute:: options.screen

-    *screen* will be an Array of HTML-formatted lines representing the updated terminal.
+        An Array of HTML-formatted lines representing the updated terminal.

+    .. js:attribute:: options.ratelimiter

-    *ratelimiter* will be a boolean value representing whether or not the rate limiter has been engaged (if the program running on this terminal is updating the screen too fast).
+        A boolean value representing whether or not the rate limiter has been engaged (if the program running on this terminal is updating the screen too fast).

-    :param object termObj: An object that contains the terminal number ('term'), the 'scrollback' buffer, the terminal 'screen', and a boolean idicating whether or not the rate limiter has been engaged ('ratelimiter').
+.. js:function:: GateOne.Terminal.writeScrollback(term, scrollback)

+    :param number term: The number of the terminal we're saving the scrollback buffer.
+    :param array scrollback: The number of the terminal you wish to switch to.

+    Saves the scrollback buffer in localStorage for retrieval later if the user reloads the page.

+    .. note:: Normally this function would only get called by :js:func:`~GateOne.Terminal.termUpdateFromWorker`

 GateOne.User
 ------------